Collaborative research in Bavaria

 Bavarian Research Associations

 Bavarian Research Associations (Bayerische Forschungsverbünde) are research projects which involve researchers at several locations in Bavaria and usually last for three or six years.
 Research Associations are set up in response to contemporary affairs or as a direct investment in the future to secure Bavaria’s strength in research and industry.
 They also involve partners from industry who are actively involved in research in addition to providing funding.
 The private public partnership ensures that the results of the research are quickly put into practice.
-Public funding is provided by the Bavarian Research Foundation and the Bavarian Ministries, in particular the Bavarian Ministry for Education, Science and the Arts.
+Public funding is provided by the Bavarian Research Foundation and the Bavarian Ministries, in particular the Bavarian State Ministry of Science and the Arts.

 Climate change is one of the most significant challenges faced by the human race – a global phenomenon with consequences on a regional level.
 Successful and sustainable climate policy is based on scientific findings and applied research relevant to issues currently facing our climate.
 The Department of Biology and the Chair of Biochemistry at FAU are contributing their own research in this area.